Replacement Beef Heifer Development Contest

-All participants must submit a record book prior to evaluation of the heifers that must be received by ADS no later than August 1, 2018.
+All participants must submit a record book prior to evaluation of the heifers that must be postmarked to me no later than July 26, 2021.
 Records could be kept in a spreadsheet, notebook or other system that is decided upon by the exhibitor(s).
 Specific records that should be kept throughout the year and submitted can be found in the Records section below.
 Entrants will be notified by letter where the record books should be sent closer to the deadline.

 All three (3) heifers entered in the contest should be taken to the contest site for final judging.
 No heifer may be substituted during the contest.
-In addition, before a heifer is removed from the contest, please notify Roy Higdon (email@example.com), Dean Jousan (Dean.Jousan@msstate.edu) or Cobie Rutherford (firstname.lastname@example.org).
+In addition, before a heifer is removed from the contest for a management reason, please notify Roy Higdon (email@example.com), Dean Jousan (Dean.Jousan@msstate.edu) or Cobie Rutherford (firstname.lastname@example.org) beforehand.

 The 4-H & FFA Heifer Development Contest will be made up of 3 components: a visual appraisal of the heifers, a record keeping system and an interview process.

 - Visual Evaluation: A committee of judges will evaluate each group of three (3) heifers managed by the contestant.
 Criteria that will be evaluated include weight, frame score, growth, body condition score, health, structural/skeletal soundness, and pregnancy status.
 Exhibitors should provide a letter from their veterinarian that summarizes the pregnancy status of each their heifer (whether each heifer is bred and for how many days) or submit a copy of the pregnancy status results if a pregnancy determination kit was used.
-In addition, each entrant will be judged on their salesmanship skills and overall knowledge of phenotypic characteristics of their heifers.
+In addition, each entrant will be judged on their overall knowledge of phenotypic characteristics of their heifers.
 This component of the contest will be worth 20%.